Overview

 Using Vanilla Levels for Reference

-Ready or Not’s vanilla levels now use a similar data asset class to fulfil the same goals that the MLD does for modded levels.
+Ready or Not’s vanilla levels now use a similar data asset class to fulfill the same purpose that the MLD does for modded levels.

-If there’s something yout want to know that the guide doesn’t cover you can often check out how it’s done in vanilla levels.
-However with UE5 you can no longer even open the read only cooked game assets.
+If there’s something you want to know that the guide doesn’t cover, you can often check out how it’s done in vanilla levels.
+However with UE5 you can no longer even open the read-only cooked game assets.

 Instead you can use the EUW_Tool_ObjectViewer widget located in /Content/Mods/Tools/